akumina/AkuminaDev/docs/Modern-SPA.md

 3. uploadfiles

 This step is very important.
 In your Akumina Project structure, you should have the following path: [<projectname>\build\sitedefinitions\\\<namespace>\UploadFiles\Style Library\DigitalWorkPlace\Content\Templates\Core].
 In addition to this, there should be a file there named something along the lines of **VirtualMasterPage.html**.
 Running the deployer with the uploadfiles option set will deploy this file.
-However, be sure the pagedeliveryurl parameter is set your classic site.
+However, be sure the *Akumina.Digispace.ConfigurationContext.PageDeliveryUrl* parameter is set your classic site.

 Once the deployer finishes, navigate to your classic site.
 Go to Site Contents and open the **DigispaceConfigurationIDS_AK** list.
 You should see an entry named "VirtualMasterTemplate".
 If you do not see that entry, just create one.
 Set the value of the "**VirtualMasterTemplate**" key to the name of the Virtual Master Page HTML file you just deployed.
 You will need to refresh the [Configuration Cache](/docs/AK-Configuration-Context) for these changes to take effect.

 ![](https://akuminadownloads.blob.core.windows.net/wiki/AkuminaDev/modern_digispaceconfig.PNG)

-Finally, deploy your Virtual Page file to the new Modern site.
+Finally, deploy your Virtual Page file to the new Modern site (using the *virtualpages* step of the site deployer).
 Once finished, you can verify the path to the page under PageUrls_AK:

 ![](https://akuminadownloads.blob.core.windows.net/wiki/AkuminaDev/modern_pageurls.PNG)